-A self-report also falls under our Low Level Concerns Policy and can be as described above.
-Where a staff member wishes to work outside out of their contract with Cognita, they should first seek agreement with their Principal and a written confirmation placed in their employee file.
+A Self-Report also falls under our Low-Level Concerns Policy and can be as described above.

+Where a staff member wishes to work outside out of their contract with Cognita, they must first seek agreement with their Principal, and a written confirmation placed in their employee file.

-4. What should I do if I have one?
+15.4 What should I do if I have one?